makersacademy/CV/README.md

 #### Any other qualifications

 - Happy Startup School course, 2016
-- Helsinki Dance Institute, scholarship student 1985 - 1994
+- Helsinki Dance Institute, dancer in their high performance pathway 1985 - 1994

 ## Experience